VearnFinance/faq/README.md

     - Shares Requested: The number of Shares being requested
     - Token Tribute: The amount of YFI being pledged (you will need to unlock YFI)
     - Loot: The number of shares being requested
-    - After you submitted the two trxs and are in the new member queue, you will need a sponsor.
+    - After you submitted the two transactions and are in the new member queue, you will need a sponsor.
 Please copy the link to your proposal and let us know you’d like to join in the [yDAO Telegram channel](https://t.me/joinchat/Qn1GPBv0y7lY1vAmRCB7KA)

 ### How can I request funding?
 - The same ways as joining except instead of click member click the funding tab and fill in the details of your request.
 You can ask in the [telegram chat](https://t.me/joinchat/Qn1GPBv0y7lY1vAmRCB7KA) if you have any questions.